theNerd247/modulartex/README.rst

   instead use the subfiles package LaTeX package for including the content.
 This allows other projects to have access to the content of
   <project_name>.

+cmake/LaTeXBuild.cmake
+  The core of modulartex.
+Include this file in the main CMakeLists.txt file to use modulartex.

 Building
 ========